Who am I?:

 What do I do?:

 In my academic role I am the co-Director of the Master of Studies degree in MBCT at Oxford that is run as a joint venture through Continuing Education and the Department of Psychiatry.
-As co-Chair of the board of trustees I have a particular interest in the role that retreats play in the development of secular based mindfulness teachers, and the crucial role of a normative based ethics in creating the conditions for the kind of human flourishing that mindfulness based interventions encourage.
+As a member of the board of trustees I have a particular interest in the role that retreats play in the development of secular based mindfulness teachers, and the crucial role of a normative based ethics in creating the conditions for the kind of human flourishing that mindfulness based interventions encourage.

 Why I love working at the OMC: